Nepal Ranked as 2nd Most Peaceful Country in South Asia

 Showing the love towards the Nepalese Flag - Pride of Nation

-Is Nepal Safe for solo Traveller?
+Is Nepal Safe for solo Travellers?

 Buddhist lighting incense for peace of mind